sendgrid/sendgrid-java/README.md

 **This library allows you to quickly and easily use the SendGrid Web API via Java.**

+**NOTE: The `/mail/send/beta` endpoint is currently in beta!

+Since this is not a general release, we do not recommend POSTing production level traffic through this endpoint or integrating your production servers with this endpoint.

+When this endpoint is ready for general release, your code will require an update in order to use the official URI.

+By using this endpoint, you accept that you may encounter bugs and that the endpoint may be taken down for maintenance at any time.
+We cannot guarantee the continued availability of this beta endpoint.
+We hope that you like this new endpoint and we appreciate any [feedback](dx+mail-beta@sendgrid.com) that you can send our way.**

 # Installation

 Choose your installation method - Maven w/ Gradle (recommended), Maven or Jar file.